 Specific due dates for these reports have been established by the SEC, and the Company is required to report any failure to file on a timely basis.
-Based solely upon review of copies of reports filed by the Company's directors and executive officers with the SEC during the most recent fiscal year ended December 31, 2023, (i) one Form 4, representing two transactions for Julie Holland and (ii) one Form 3 and one Form 4 representing two transactions for Andy Tsong, (iii) one Form 4 representing three transactions for Evan Yu and (iv) one Form 4 representing one transaction for Elizabeth Bull were not filed timely.
+Based solely upon review of copies of reports filed by the Company's directors and executive officers with the SEC during the most recent fiscal year ended December 31, 2023, (i) one Form 4, representing two transactions for Julie Holland and (ii) one Form 3 and one Form 4 representing two transactions for Evan Yu and (iv) one Form 4 representing one transaction for Elizabeth Bull were not filed timely.